 Gains on oil and natural gas derivatives were approximately \$14 million and \$93 million for the ten months ended December 31, 2017, and the two months ended February 28, 2017, respectively, compared to losses on oil and natural gas derivatives of approximately \$164 million for the year ended December 31, 2016, representing a variance of approximately \$271 million.
 Gains on oil and natural gas derivatives were primarily due to changes in fair value of the derivative contracts.
-The fair value on unsettled derivative contracts changes as future commodity price expectations change compared to the contract prices on the derivatives, If the expected future commodity prices increase compared to the contract prices on the derivatives, gains are recognized.
+The fair value on unsettled derivative contracts changes as future commodity price expectations change compared to the contract prices on the derivatives.
+If the expected future commodity prices increase compared to the contract prices on the derivatives, losses are recognized; and if the expected future commodity prices decrease compared to the contract prices on the derivatives, gains are recognized.